If you have a question we haven't already answered, click here.

 How can I get to the Main and Branch libraries by car?
 By MBTA?
 Do you have maps of the libraries?

 Please visit our Hours & Locations page to find the library you want to visit.
 Maps and links to the MBTA will aid in finding the library.

 Click here to view a list of days when all Cambridge libraries are closed.

 When is the Main Library open on Sundays?

-The Main Library is open every Sunday except in July and August.
+The Main Library is open every Sunday from 1-5 PM except Sundays between Independence Day and Labor Day.
 None of the branches have Sunday hours.

 Where else does my library card work?
 Where are these libraries and what are their hours?

 Your library card allows you to access and borrow from all of the libraries in the Minuteman Network.